About summer conferences

 - How do I access public transportation?
 The summer conference coordinator can provide you with some contact information for local transportation companies.
 Additional non-university transportation options can be found at http://transportation.wayne.edu/public.php

 - What about security on campus?
 The Wayne State University Police Department was formed in 1966 and provides a full range of professional police services to both the main and medical center campuses as well as the surrounding neighborhoods.
-They are committed to providing students, staff, faculty, visitors and guests with prompt, courteous and professional police services.
+They are committed to providing students, staff, faculty, visitors, and guests with prompt, courteous, and professional police services.
 Approximately 297 emergency telephones blanket the WSU campus.
-176 of these blue light emergency phones are located at outdoor locations across campus.
-121 emergency phones are indoor emergency phones with one located inside every elevator of every campus building.
+One hundred seventy-six of these blue light emergency phones are located at outdoor locations across campus.
+One hundred twenty-one emergency phones are indoor emergency phones, with one located inside every elevator of every campus building.
 All of these phones are easy to operate and may be used as either a direct line to the WSUPD Dispatch Center or to make free calls to on-campus telephone numbers.
-To operate these phones in an emergency, simply push the red "emergency" button of the front of the phone panel.
-There is no need to dial a phone number as the emergency phone will make a direct connection to the WSUPD Dispatch Center automatically and the call will be received as an incoming emergency services request.
+To operate these phones in an emergency, push the red "emergency" button of the front of the phone panel.
+There is no need to dial a phone number as the emergency phone will make a direct connection to the WSUPD Dispatch Center automatically, and the call will be received as an incoming emergency services request.
 Many individuals carry a personal cell phone.
-This can be a valuable asset in reporting any type of emergency or routine service request anywhere on campus or in the surrounding area.
+This can be a valuable asset in reporting any emergency or routine service request anywhere on campus or in the surrounding area.
 The WSUPD emergency number is 313-577-2222.